 Heute im Kino Intimes

-FDas Kinoprogramm wird wöchentlich aktualisiert.
-Die Kinokasse ist Mo-Fr ab 13:30 und Sa-So ab 11:30 Uhr geöffnet.
+Das Kinoprogramm wird wöchentlich aktualisiert.
+Die Kinokasse ist Mo-Fr ab 13:30 & Sa-So ab 11:30 Uhr geöffnet.
 Ermäßigte Tickets gibt es nur an der Kinokasse (Ausnahme: bei Kinder- und Familienfilmen auch im Onlinekauf).
-Reservierung empfohlen: 030 32592592.
+Reservierung empfohlen: (030) 32592592 / film@kino-intimes.de.
 Reservierte Tickets müssen bis 15 min vor Beginn abgeholt werden.
 Bitte beachtet die Angaben zu den Sprachversionen.
 Filme ohne Kennzeichnung sind auf Deutsch.

 Hinweis zum Filmbeginn: Wir zeigen nur wenig Werbung vor den Filmen, max.
 10 min.
 Bitte kommt pünktlich. ** Please note the show time: Our pre-show commercials last no more than 10 min.
 Please arrive on time.